 With their EP Opiate and debut album Undertow, Tool suddenly gained popularity alongside bands such as Nine Inch Nails, Rage Against the Machine, and Soundgarden.
-Despite their best-selling albums, they've managed to remain highly enigmatic with few media appearances, none of their material on streaming music services, and long gaps between albums.
+Despite their best-selling albums, they've managed to remain highly enigmatic with few media appearances and long gaps between albums.
 In fact, since Tool's formation in the '90s, they've only released a handful of albums: four studio albums, one live album, and one EP.

 With rumors swirling about a new album - their first since 10,000 Days in 2006 - now is a good time to learn some of the weirdest facts about Tool.

 '10,000 Days' Is Named For Keenan's Mother, Who Was Paralyzed For 27 Years

 Most Tool fans know Keenan isn't just an atheist or a skeptic - he's deeply anti-religion, a theme woven through many Tool songs.
 That fact often put him at odds with his deeply religious Baptist mother, Judith Marie Keenan.

 Keenan addressed the split on the album 10,000 Days, the title of which is a direct reference to his mother, who had an aneurysm when Keenan was 11 that left her paralyzed for 27 years - from 1976 until her death in 2003.
 Or, roughly, 10,000 days.